-SymBio expects sales growth primarily on rising domestic product sales for Treakisym®.
-The company targets Treakisym® sales on an NHI drug reimbursement price basis of JPY10.1bn (+18.8% YoY).
+At the start of FY12/19, SymBio set a Treakisym® sales target of JPY10.1bn on a drug price basis, amounting to YoY sales growth of 18.8%.
 In FY12/18, too, SymBio had anticipated full-year sales of JPY10.1bn, but sales on a drug price basis only came to JPY8.5bn, largely because Treakisym® distributor Eisai adopted a greater focus on sales of its own products.
 Against this backdrop, SymBio finished FY12/18 with ten highly specialized product managers for Treakisym®, up from five as of December 2017.
 In FY12/19 it plans to take the number of Treakisym® managers up to 20.